giorgospan/Game-Of-Life/README.md

 This project was part of my "Parallel Systems" course during Fall semester 2016.

-MPI and OpenMP are used to achieve parallelism.
+MPI and OpenMP are being used to achieve parallelism.